SummaryRead the full fact sheet

 - eat regular main meals and snacks, and drink plenty of water (unless your doctor has told you not to)

-- wear dentures and glasses if you normally do
+- wear and glasses if you normally do

-- ask a staff member if you need help with eating, drinking or to open food packaging
+- ask a staff member if you need help with eating, drinking or opening food packaging

 - sit out of bed to eat meals or eat in the patients’ dining room if there is one, if possible